The application-development process may start with your company looking to

 production environment.

-Multiple runs: results from heuristic solvers vary over executions for the
+Multiple runs: results from heuristic solvers vary over executions for

 Often, initial models do not perform well and, before you can begin

 increasing the problem scale, you may need to further simplify your model.
-It

-“base model” that produces results that are not wrong.
+some “base model” that produces results that are not wrong.

 There are many options for simplifying your model to attain a working base